gbarello/tensorflow_workshop/README.md

 When you are done, `ctrl-C` to in the server to close the jupyter lab server, and then run `$source deactivate`.

+## Introduction - (Introduction.ipynb)

+Open the `Introduction.ipynb` file in the jupyter.
+I recommend reading through and running each cell one at a time.

 ## Multi Layer Perceptron (MLP) Learning - (TF_MLP_notebook.ipynb)

 To run this notebook you need to unzip the MNIST data files. to do so run: